waliullah14/ECE-1204_2210035/Lab 01/Lab Report 01.md

 ### Discussion and Conclusion:
-From the experiment, we can learn to create classes and objects in C++ language.
+<p align = "justify" >From the experiment, we can learn to create classes and objects in C++ language.
 We learnt to access public the fields of a class from the main function.
 We learnt to use the getline() function to read a whole line in a string.
-The concept of OOP reduces the length of our code and makes the code easy to understand.<be>
+The concept of OOP reduces the length of our code and makes the code easy to understand.</p>

 ___